aaronkaplan/intelmq/docs/proposal.md

 * if Run mode: stream
   - if Process manager: PID
     - intelmqctl will check if there is a PID file
-    - if PID file exists, do nothing
+    - if PID file exists, do nothing XXX : and print error message
     - if PID file does not exist, execute start action on bot and write PID file
   - if Process manager: systemd
     - execute `systemctl start <module@bot_id>`
 * if Run mode: scheduled
   - if Process manager: PID or systemd
     - intelmqctl will check if crontab configuration line for the bot is already on crontab:
      - if crontab configuration line exists, do nothing.
-In the end, write a log message "bot is already running"
+In the end, write a log message "bot is already running" XXX : is "scheduled" .
+Running is soemthing else!
      - if crontab configuration line does not exists, add configuration line on crontab such as `<schedule_time> <intelmq bot module> <bot_id> # <bot_id>`.
 In the end, write a log message "bot is schedule and will run at this time: `* * * * * `"
+       XXX Aren't we trying to be too smart here?
+Lt's discuss...

 ## intelmqctl stop action